Casimir Pulaski Foundation

-The Casimir Pulaski Foundation (Polish: Fundacja im.
+The Casimir Pulaski Foundation (Fundacja im.
 Kazimierza Pułaskiego, FKP) is a prominent independent, non-partisan think tank based in Warsaw, Poland.
 Named after General Casimir Pulaski, the foundation specializes in foreign and security policy, focusing on transatlantic and post-Soviet contexts.
 It is one of two Polish non-governmental organizations that partners with the Council of Europe.

 Overview

 The Foundation was established in Warsaw in 2004 by Zbigniew Pisarski, Katarzyna Pisarska, Radosław Ciszewski, and Adam Jarczyński.

-It's areas of focus include publishing strategic analyses for political, civil society, as well as private actors, advising decision-makers, and organizing the Warsaw Security Forum.
+Its areas of focus include publishing strategic analyses for political, civil society, as well as private actors, advising decision-makers, and organizing the Warsaw Security Forum.

 In 2017, the Foundation received the Think Tank Award from Prospect as the best international affairs think tank in the EU.
 Additionally, it was recognized as the leading Polish think tank in the field of defence and security policy in the 2018, 2019 and 2020 Global Go To Think Tank Index reports.

+On 22 December 2025 the Russian Prosecutor General's Office has declared the activities of the Casimir Pulaski Foundation undesirable accusing it of pursuing a "hostile policy" toward Russia and "developing strategies for military and economic containment of Russia's development, waging information warfare, and expanding sanctions."